jlevando/eureka/in_progress/lisa/latimes/latimes_readme.txt

-This readme was last updated by Lisa McAulay on 2021-11-22.
+This readme was last updated by Lisa McAulay on 2021-11-29.

 The LA Times Collection is being migrated by Lisa McAulay with assistance from Geno Sanchez.
-At present, Lisa has ingested standardized metadata CSVs and images for all items that were completed as of [specific date unknown] 2019 (I think it was fall 2019, but can't find precise evidence; see below).
-The number of items this comprises is between 16,892 and 16,899. (this work is done)
+At present, Lisa has ingested standardized metadata CSVs and images for all items that were completed as of November 2019 (Specific date not certain yet - can't find precise evidence; see below).
+The number of items this comprises is between 16,892 and 16,899.
+Next phase of work is ingesting all the items that were marked "pending" as of November 2019, with the status "completed" and as members of both the LA Times collection and the OpenUCLA collection.

 History of This Migration
-The first major ingest of this collection was performed between December 2019 and April 2020.
+November 2019 - April 2020 - The first major ingest of this collection was performed.

-Then Lisa conducted some data cleanup of those items from February 2021 to November 2021.
+February 2021 - November 2021 - A major data cleanup of those items.
 Lisa re-festerized and re-ingesting the full collection in order to correct the following values:
 - collection name
 - non compliant date.normalized values
 - repository name
 - license
 - festerizing

-That process is now complete.
-Beginning in November 2021, Lisa is working on making sure the collection is "complete"-- that is all items ready for publication to the world are published through Samvera.

-November 2021 -- the process begins of loading the "pending" items as completed and including them as members of both OpenUCLA and LA Times since we want to take credit for work done to describe LA Times photos during the OpenUCLA project period.
+November 2021 - Lisa is working on updating the collection to release "newly" completed items (Items that had their metadata completed since the original export).
+The first group of these are those that had the status "pending" during the first export (November 2019).

-Date of Original Export
-If Lisa has read the Git log correctly, the first time LA Times was loaded to eureka was 11/14/19.
+Date of Original Export - I think it was 11/07/19 or 11/08/19 If Lisa has read the Git log correctly, the first time LA Times was loaded to eureka was 11/14/19.
 Additionally, Jira ticket to migrate LA Times was created on 11/15/19.
+Items that were edited on 11/07/19 are listed as 'Completed' in the original export but items that were last edited on 11/08/19 are listed as 'Pending' in the original export.
+The items edited on 11/08/19 now have the status 'Completed' in DLCS.

+I did find a record that was listed as having been edited on 11/13/19 that was marked as 'Completed' in the original export (is part of latimes6.csv) - not sure what edit was made.
+Item is ark:/21198/zz002dhxb0.
+A quick review of the latimes6.csv metadata and the DLCS records showed them to be the same, but it's possible there's a minor difference that I didn't catch.
+This requires more review.
+It's possible this item was not one of the "pending" items when the original export occurred and that it was edited for a different reason on 11/13/19 (as opposed to the status being changed from pending to completed).

+Current Problems: (documented in APPS-1195 and APPS-1207)
+- On both Stage and Prod -- OpenUCLA collection is broken(ish)
+- On Stage, items do not update their visibility status

+New wrinkle on Stage -- Having trouble getting Californica-Stage to update status from private to public of works in the latimes_pending_batch3.csv.
+But I'm fairly certain this process worked for the images in latimes_pending_batch1 and batch2.
+The only reason I say fairly certain is because I did not verify that the works in batches 1 and 2 were items that were already loaded in as private.
+I am fairly certain they must have been because all the works I am working on were part of the original export and had originally been inside the main csv files.

+11/24/21 - Reloading latimes_pending_batch3.csv into stage and simultaneously loading into prod.
+11/25/21 - Results of test failed.
+Batch3 loaded again into californica stage but items remained marked as "private".
+And batch3 into production somehow ruined the OpenUCLA collection.
+Instead of being listed as "OpenUCLA Collection" it is now "Collection ARK:"

+11/24/21 - Testing now with latimes_pending_batch4.csv on stage.
+Same results as latimes_pending_batch3.csv - items remained marked as private.

+Will put in a ticket to apps team and alert Parinita on 11/29 about these issues.

 To do (written 2021-11-18):
 1. accidentally deleted latimes2-9.csv, so I need to restore from git.